mobilejazz/localname/README.md

  * Mobile App Testing: Test your mobile app backend from a real device without having to fiddle with local network configurations
  * Webhooks: Implement webhooks by providing a real callback URL to your development machine

+Limitations:

-**macOS is supported only at the moment**
+ * macOS is supported only at the moment

+This project was part of the [Bugfender suite of developer tools](https://bugfender.com).

-This project was built by [Mobile Jazz](https://mobilejazz.com/), a web and mobile development company, as an internal tool for development and communication with our clients.
+[Mobile Jazz](https://mobilejazz.com/), a web and mobile development company, built it as an experiment for development and communication with our clients.

 This project is **usable**, although we do not intend to actively continue development.